Shedding vertices of vertex decomposable graphs: Three new vertex decomposable graphs

 First show that all of the graphs $G_1,G_2,G_3,N_1,N_2$ and $N_3$ are well-covered.
-Then we note that $N_1 = N_2 = N_3$ consist of $n$ connected components, where $(n-1)$ of these components are five cycles, and the last is the path of four vertices.
+We note that $N_1, N_2$, and $ N_3$ are isomorphic because of the symmetry of the graph, and each graph consist of $n$ connected components, where $(n-1)$ of these components are five cycles, and the last is the path of four vertices.
 All of these components are vertex decomposable, thus so is $N_i$.
 The graph $G_3$ consists of two components, $L_{n-1}$ and a five cycle.
-By induction, these graphs are vertex decomposable.
-Using these facts, we can show that $G$ is vertex decomposable.
+By induction, these graphs are pure vertex decomposable.
+Using these facts, we can show that $G$ is pure vertex decomposable.

 Note to show that $G$ is vertex decomposable, we show that $Z \subseteq {\rm Shed}(G)$.
 The next step of the proof is to show that $X \cap {\rm Shed}(G) = \emptyset$ and $Y \cap {\rm Shed}(G) = \emptyset$ by showing that if we remove any vertex $v \in X \cup Y$, then $G \setminus v$ is not well-covered.
 This shows that ${\rm Shed}(G)$ is not a dominating set since the vertices of $X$ are only adjacent to vertices in $Y$, but no vertex of $Y$ belongs to ${\rm Shed}(G)$. \end{proof}